 - If you smoke – there are significant health risks of smoking and passive smoking.
 It is unlikely that we will place a young child in a home where there are smokers.

 - Your criminal record - we will do a police check as part of the process.
 Not all criminal convictions will stop you from adopting, but we will not consider people with a history of sexual offences and/or cruelty to children.

 A social worker will arrange an initial visit where you will find out a lot more about what will happen if you wish to go ahead.

-If your enquiry does go ahead, you will attend a preparation course.
-A social worker will also visit you and your family over a period of time to assess your suitability, and complete a home study report in partnership with you
+If your enquiry goes ahead, you will attend a preparation course.
+A social worker will also visit you and your family over a period of time to assess your suitability.
+They will complete a home study report in partnership with you.

-The home study report will be presented to the adoption and permanence panel.
-The panel is made up of people from different professional backgrounds, including social work, education, paediatric medicine and the law who have knowledge of adoption.
+The home study report will go to the Adoption and Permanence Panel.
+The panel is made up of people with knowledge of adoption from different professional backgrounds, including social work, education, paediatric medicine and the law.
 The panel is chaired independently by a child placement consultant from Scottish Adoption.

 You will be invited to attend part of the meeting to discuss your application.

-The panel makes a recommendation about your application which goes to the Council's 'Decision Maker' who will make a decision within 14 days.
+The panel makes a recommendation about your application, which goes to the Council's 'Decision Maker'.
+They will decide within 14 days.